 A classic example of this naming convention is Indian rhinoceros (scientific name is Rhinoceros unicornis).
 The ‘Indian’ part of its name refers to the geographical terrain where they are largely found.
 The Greek origin or rhinoceros means nose-horned, which refers to its unique physical specialty of having horn/s.

 Indian rhinos are also called as one-horned rhino, which also refers to their physical trait of having only one horn.
 In fact, there are other species of rhinos which have two horns as Black and White rhinos.
+Check out this article that talks about 300 random facts and you can also find that they talk about facts about pets.

 The habitat of Indian rhinos